Tractor S.C.: Persepolis–Tractor rivalry

-Persepolis–Tractor rivalry started in 2009 when Tractor returned to first tier of Iranian football league after 8 years and their fans had passion about this event.
+Persepolis–Tractor rivalry started in 2009, when Tractor returned to first tier of Iranian football league after eight years, and their fans were passionate about this event.
 Mustafa Denizli is one of the club's most popular coaches in this rivalry.
-In 2019, Tractor defeated Persepolis after more than five years when Denizli was the head coach.
+In 2019, Tractor defeated Persepolis after more than five years, when Denizli was the head coach.

 Esteghlal–Tractor rivalry

-This rivalry started in 2009 and in the past years this rivalry was a bit overwhelmed by violence from both fans.
-On 10 May 2015, Tractor defeated Esteghlal with 4 goals.
+This rivalry started in 2009, and in the past years this rivalry has taken a violent turn, making it one of the most important sport events in the country.
+On 10 May 2015, Tractor defeated Esteghlal with four goals.
 On 1 November 2019, they were beaten 4–2 by Esteghlal in Yadegar-e Emam Stadium.

 Machine Sazi–Tractor rivalry

 Tractor has brotherly relationship with Machine Sazi (another football club from Tabriz).
-During the 1970s both Tractor and Machine Sazi met regularly in the Takht Jamshid Cup and both teams had some memorable successes in the fixture.
+During the 1970s, both Tractor and Machine Sazi met regularly in the Takht Jamshid Cup, and both teams had some memorable successes in the fixture.
 Following the creation of the Azadegan League, Machine Sazi and Tractor met twice in the 1996–97 Azadegan League.

-Machine Sazi's promotion to the Iran Pro League in 2016 saw fans eagerly anticipating the first league derbies in 7 years.
+Machine Sazi's promotion to the Iran Pro League in 2016 saw fans eagerly anticipating the first league derbies in seven years.
+However, in 2021, after a transfer of ownership and multiple relegations, Machine Sazi was on the verge of dissolving due to financial issues.